surifirstpin/AcuBI_Technical_Documents/Version.6/JOBS_TD.md

    - **None:** Runs immediately

-   - **Repeat after completion with delay:** schedule run once again with spscified time delay
+   - **Repeat after completion with delay:** schedule run once again with specified time delay

    - **Cron expression:** it is a string consisting of 6 or 7 fields that describe individual details of the schedule. that represents a schedule.
 These fields, separated by white space, can contain any of the allowed values with various combinations of the allowed characters for that field.